w00dstuck/vps/README.md

 Some notes and requirements:

-* Script has only been tested on a Vultr VPS, but should work almost anywhere where IPv6 addresses are available
+* Script has only been tested on a Contabo VPS, but should work almost anywhere where IPv6 addresses are available
 * Currently only Ubunto 16.04 Linux is supported
 * This script needs to run as root or with sudo, the masternodes will and should not!